island-is/island.is/libs/application/templates/social-insurance-administration/income-plan/README.md

 See [application-system](../../../../../apps/application-system/README.md) setup on how to get started.

-Once you have everything running you can navigate to [http://localhost:4242/umsoknir/tekjuaaetlun](http://localhost:4242/umsoknir/tekjuaaetlun) and start developing.
+Once you have everything running, you can navigate to [http://localhost:4242/umsoknir/tekjuaaetlun](http://localhost:4242/umsoknir/tekjuaaetlun) and start developing.

 ## Running unit tests